fredericjacquet2/TRANSFO-FINANCE/slides/3_Technology & solutions.md

 "Partial" cloudisaiton can also be implemented with Paas (Platform as a sercie) or Iaas (Infrastrucutre as a service).
 See [IaaS, PaaS, SaaS Explained and Compared](https://apprenda.com/library/paas/iaas-paas-saas-explained-compared/)

-*From an accounting perspective, Saas has implications as it shifts CAPEX towards OPEX*

 ----

 ### 2. Clear on what's an ERP ?